Opposite of Concatenate in Excel (Table of Contents)

 - There is one more formula in which we can do all these calculations in a single shot and save your time.
 Let’s put the following formula in cell F2 of the current working sheet and see the magic:

 =TRIM(MID(SUBSTITUTE($A2,” “,REPT(” “,999)),COLUMNS($A:A)*999-998,999))

-Here in this formula, the only thing that will change is delimiter value for different cases.
+Here in this formula, the only thing that will change is the delimiter value for different cases.
 Like comma or # in different cases are used, then replace space by these characters.
-Drag the formula in rows and you will see the output as below:
+Drag the formula in rows, and you will see the output as below:

-Things to Remember About Opposite of Concatenate in Excel
+Things to Remember About the Opposite of Concatenate in Excel

 - While working with Text to the column, you have to make sure that you are selecting the option of “Treat consecutive delimiters as one”.
-For example, if you have a name in format Ram, Prakash as you can see there are two delimiters (comma, and space), this option will consider comma and space as a single delimiter and will separate the First and Last Name in two different columns.
+For example, if you have a name in the format Ram, Prakash, as you can see, there are two delimiters (comma and space); this option will consider comma and space as a single delimiter and will separate the First and Last Name in two different columns.
 If you do not check this option, it will split the data into three different columns with First and Last Names in extreme columns and space as a separate string in one column.

 - While working with text to the column, make sure you are selecting the output range properly.
 By default, the actual cell containing data is being selected.
 If you do not change that, it will result in replacing the original data.

 - You can’t give output range from other worksheets while working with text to column method for separating text.

 This is a guide to Opposite of Concatenate in Excel.
 Here we discuss How to use the Opposite of Concatenate in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –